wgolling/codejam-practice-folder/README.md

 `new_problem.py` uses pathlib so needs to be run with python3.4+.

 ## TODO

-* If current working directory is a subdirectory of `<repo_root>` then make some flags optional.
-For example if CWD is `<repo_root>/2018/Round1C` then user should only have to specify problem name.

 * Change CWD to the newly created folder?